skutnii/easyasync/README.md

 The `initializer` block's execution is deferred until later time (in current implementation it is scheduled asynchronously on the main dispatch queue), and the promise is created in pending state.
 When `initializer` is called, the first parameter is the promise's `resolve`. and the second -- `reject` method.

-Note the similarity between `fetchSecondData` and `fetchThirdData`.
+Note the similarity between `fetchSecondData` and `fetchThirdData` in the example above.
 In fact, the task of passing down data with a promise would be so common, that the solution has been added to `Promise<T>`itself with the `&&&` operator.

 Let us say you have `promise1: Promise<T1>` and `value2: T2`.
 Then `promise1 &&& value2` yields a `Promise<(T1, T2)>` that
 - if `promise1` is resolved, is resolved with tuple value `(promise1.value!, value2)`;